julianrojas87/inuse-iswc-2021/content/base-registries.md

 that address this limitation they are not widely supported across RDF graph databases.
-We consider this limitation in our proposed architecture and propose an alternative solution (see [Section 4.2](#architecture)) to non-standard SPARQL extensions and according to the current Web standards to prevent vendor lock in issues.
+We consider this limitation in our proposed architecture and propose an alternative solution (see [Section 4.2](#architecture)) to non-standard SPARQL extensions and according to the current Web standards to prevent vendor lock-in issues.

 [^rinf-xsd]: <a href="https://www.era.europa.eu/sites/default/files/registers/docs/rinf_schema_en.xsd">https://www.era.europa.eu/sites/default/files/registers/docs/rinf_schema_en.xsd</a>